-WaterSpy aims at answering to the aforementioned limitations through the development of a novel, compact, cost-effective photonic device, operating in the spectral range of 6-10 μm and suitable for pervasive water quality sensing.
-The approach is based on the following key features:
+WaterSpy answers to the aforementioned limitations through the development of a novel, portable, cost-effective photonic device, operating in the mid-IR spectral range and suitable for pervasive water quality sensing.
+WaterSpy approach is based on the following key features:

-- The development of advanced QCL sources coupled with innovative, fibre-coupled, fast and sensitive, HOT photodetectors, in order to detect the fingerprint regions of the selected analytes of high priority in freshwater
+- The use of advanced QCL sources coupled with innovative, fast and sensitive, HOT photodetectors that detect the fingerprint regions of the selected analytes of high priority in freshwater.

-- The use of ATR spectroscopy techniques to maximize the SNR, but avoiding any long sample preparation procedure, such as pre-incubation
+- The use of ATR spectroscopy techniques to maximize the SNR.

-- Use of adapted light modulation, detection and signal processing concept supporting highest sensitivity and specificity levels
+- The use of adapted light modulation, detection and signal processing concept supporting highest sensitivity levels.

-- Use of molecular recognition elements (MREs) of high specificity for binding on the surface the target bacteria in order to maximize SNR and bind even the single bacteria of the targeted strains
+- The use of molecular recognition elements (MREs) of high specificity for binding on the target bacteria in order to maximize SNR and bind even the single bacteria of the targeted strains.